 Connecting researchers with policy makers, healthcare givers – practitioners and migrant workers is ERIMIS .

-The activity of ERIMIS is coordinated by Mrs. Dana Rem, psychologist and social scientist with about 25 years’ work experience in psychological counseling, human rights and social justice, research and academia, with content knowledge in policy analysis, criminology, discourse analysis and the rhetoric of the political discourse.
+The activity of ERIMIS is coordinated by Mrs. Dana Rem, psychologist and social scientist with about 25 years’ work experience in psychological counseling, human rights and social justice, research and academia, with content knowledge in migration studies policy analysis, criminology, discourse analysis and the rhetoric of the political discourse.